With Fusion 360, Claudius Peters re-designs key manufacturing part, reducing material by 25%

 For 112 years, Claudius Peters has led the cement industry by pursuing a journey of innovation.
 Headquartered in Germany, the company operates out of a dozen offices worldwide.
 Claudius Peters remains competitive on the global market through its commitment to innovation, technology investment, and discovering new ways of working.

 Claudius Peters decided to explore the possibilities offered by generative design through a half-day training session hosted by Autodesk.
-After only a few hours using Autodesk® Fusion 360® software, a key part of the customer’s Clinker Cooler was re-designed and fully optimized.
+After only a few hours using Autodesk® Fusion 360® software, a key part of the customer’s conveyor system that moves clinker through its ETA cooler was re-designed and fully optimized.
 Engineers saw the new part was more efficient, lighter, and generated more quickly than what they had designed themselves.
 Using Fusion 360 quickly became an important step in the Claudius Peters innovation journey.

 Claudius Peters made a long-term commitment at the turn of the 21st century to “go from good to great.”
 To achieve this, the company always works towards increased customer satisfaction, delivering high-quality products, reducing lead times, and reducing costs on all levels.
 These goals require Claudius Peters to continue to grow into an agile company, growing its digital skills, culture, networks, and partnerships.